 The mysterious protocol of STG-DC

-In principle, this protocol would mediate between the hub and a hypothetical remote management system (provided by a third party) which would offer distributors a simple interface for carrying out these tasks in an integrated manner with their billing and telemetering system.
+In principle, this protocol would mediate between the concentrator and a hypothetical remote management system (provided by a third party) which would offer distributors a simple interface for carrying out these tasks in an integrated manner with their billing and telemetering system.

 In the field of cybersecurity, the correlation between closed specifications and security deficiencies is well known, with the concept of “security by obscurantism” being a particularly widespread one in this type of protocol.
 For this reason and the very criticality of the protocol, STG-DC is especially worthy of an exhaustive security analysis.

-Although the exact syntax of requests for this protocol is unknown, the XML/SOAP responses to them are known (which can even be found in the printed hub manual).
+Although the exact syntax of requests for this protocol is unknown, the XML/SOAP responses to them are known (which can even be found in the printed concentrator manual).
 In the worst case, this gives us a clue to its syntax and will help with protocol brute-forcing.

-After several dictionary tests, it was possible to derive the syntax of a request for information from a hub and make a successful query.
+After several dictionary tests, it was possible to derive the syntax of a request for information from a concentrator and make a successful query.
 As expected, the protocol does not accept any kind of authentication and responds to these requests without any problem.

 This article is part of a series of articles about Smart Meters